IDE4edu/MVLE-Content/README.md

 Contains a sample multiple choice question file.

-Also, currently includes some reference files from the original VLE for the purpose of development.
+Also currently includes some reference files from the original VLE for the purpose of development.